-26 Years Of Pioneering
+28 Years Of Pioneering STEM EDUCATION IN AUSTRALIA

 “Australia needs more highly skilled technical professionals who are both innovative and creative.
 Every major innovation is the result of individuals with a strong foundation in STEM—science, technology, engineering, and mathematics.
 But the challenge lies in making these subjects both appealing and engaging to our young people.
 The Re-Engineering Australia Foundation (REA) is addressing this by making STEM relevant and exciting.
 Their programs integrate world-class technology with hands-on learning and industry collaboration.
 As a result, math and science classes are filling up, students are requesting after-school sessions, and they’re even eager to attend school during holidays.”